vesln/box/Readme.md

 ## Description

-box is module for CLI junkies that want quick and dirty way to save snippets and notes directly from their terminal.
+box is powered module for CLI junkies that want quick and dirty way to save snippets and notes directly from their terminal.

+box is using the awesome (flatiron framework)[https://github.com/flatiron].

 ## Synopsis